AY2324S2-CS2103T-T12-1/tp/docs/UserGuide.md

 This is our teams display panel.
 All the teams added are displayed here.<br>
 ![quickstart-teamlist.png](images%2Fquickstart-teamlist.png)

 This is our response panel.
-It is where we provide responses to your CLI commands, or offer assistance.<br>
+Here is where we provide responses to your CLI commands, or offer assistance.<br>
 ![quickstart-response.png](images%2Fquickstart-response.png)

 This is our contacts display panel.
-This is where results of your searches for contacts will be displayed.<br>
+Here is where results of your searches for contacts will be displayed.<br>
 ![quickstart-personlist.png](images%2Fquickstart-personlist.png)

 ---